 California now has new regulations that mandate seismic retrofitting along with emission reductions.
-As a result, many hospitals must begin to comply to these strict new codes.
-The Case Studies here examine customer applications and key challenges.
+As a result, many hospitals must begin to comply with these strict new codes.
+The Case Studies here examine customer boiler applications and key challenges.

 Stanford UniversityHeat Recovery System Installation

-In an effort to become one of the most energy-efficient universities in the world, Stanford University in Stanford, Calif., launched the Stanford Energy System Innovations (SESI) project in 2012.
+In an effort to become one of the most energy-efficient universities in the world, Stanford University launched the Stanford Energy System Innovations project in 2012.
 At the heart of the three-year SESI initiative is heat recovery.

 After researching a number of options, Stanford decided to transition from a fossil-fuel-based, combined heat and power system with steam distribution to an electrically powered, combined heat and cooling system with hot water distribution.